 Virtual Experiences

-If you cannot visit Berlin physically, don’t worry!
+But do not worry the following are some of the things you can do if you cannot visit Berlin physically.
 Numerous online resources allow you to explore the Berlin Wall virtually:

-- Online documentaries, videos, and archives showcase the history and personal stories associated with the Berlin Wall.
+There are many documentaries, videos, and archives that present the history and people that were connected to Berlin Wall.

 In Conclusion